gammalogic/camogen-php/README.md

 ## System requirements

-PHP 5.4+ with Imagick or GD extensions
+- PHP 5.4+ with Imagick or GD extensions
+- SimpleXML extension (for SVG export, optional)

 ## How to use